-In the event of subject discontinuation due to an AE, clinical and/or laboratory investigations performed as part of the evaluation of the event will take place under the direction of the investigator and will be reported to the responsible party.
+In the event of subject discontinuation due to an AE, clinical and/or laboratory investigations performed as part of the evaluation of the event will be reported to the MAH.
 Details of the outcome may be reported to the appropriate regulatory authorities by the responsible party.